EvelynGriffith/primality-testing/writing/reflection.md

 ✨ What divisors were found?
 1,49979687
 ✨ Was this a prime number?
 Yes

+🔬 Here's profile data from performing primality testing on 49979687!

+  _     ._   __/__   _ _  _  _ _/_   Recorded: 21:24:42  Samples:  1
+ /_//_/// /_\ / //_// / //_'/ //     Duration: 4.714     CPU time: 4.719
+/   _/                      v4.0.3

+Program: primality --number 49979687 --approach exhaustive --profile

+4.711 primality  primality\main.py:106
+└─ 4.711 primality_test_exhaustive  primality\main.py:55
 ```

 #### Three outputs from running the efficient algorithm

-`poetry run primality --number 49979687 --approach efficient`
+`poetry run primality --number 49979687 --approach efficient --profile`

 ```
 😄 Attempting to determine if 49979687 is a prime number!

 ✨ What divisors were found?
 1,49979687
 ✨ Was this a prime number?
 Yes

+🔬 Here's profile data from performing primality testing on 49979687!

+  _     ._   __/__   _ _  _  _ _/_   Recorded: 21:25:58  Samples:  1
+ /_//_/// /_\ / //_// / //_'/ //     Duration: 2.314     CPU time: 2.312
+/   _/                      v4.0.3

+Program: primality --number 49979687 --approach efficient --profile

+2.305 primality  primality\main.py:106
+└─ 2.305 primality_test_efficient  primality\main.py:81
 ```

-`poetry run primality --number 12345678 --approach efficient`
+`poetry run primality --number 12345678 --approach efficient --profile`

 ```
 😄 Attempting to determine if 12345678 is a prime number!

 ✨ What divisors were found?
 2
 ✨ Was this a prime number?
 No

+🔬 Here's profile data from performing primality testing on 12345678!

+  _     ._   __/__   _ _  _  _ _/_   Recorded: 21:29:46  Samples:  0
+ /_//_/// /_\ / //_// / //_'/ //     Duration: 0.000     CPU time: 0.000
+/   _/                      v4.0.3

+Program: primality --number 12345678 --approach efficient --profile

+No samples were recorded.
 ```

-`poetry run primality --number 103553 --approach efficient`
+`poetry run primality --number 103553 --approach efficient --profile`
 ```
 😄 Attempting to determine if 103553 is a prime number!

 ✨ What divisors were found?
 1,103553
 ✨ Was this a prime number?
 Yes

+🔬 Here's profile data from performing primality testing on 103553!

+  _     ._   __/__   _ _  _  _ _/_   Recorded: 21:23:44  Samples:  1
+ /_//_/// /_\ / //_// / //_'/ //     Duration: 0.007     CPU time: 0.000
+/   _/                      v4.0.3

+Program: primality --number 103553 --approach efficient --profile

+0.005 primality  primality\main.py:106
+└─ 0.005 primality_test_efficient  primality\main.py:81
 ```

 ## Performance Analysis

-The efficiency algorithm is faster by 41% in the example for number 49979687.
-It is faster by 6% in the second example, and 9% in the third example.
+The efficiency algorithm is faster by 49% in the example for number 49979687.
+The other two numbers were so fast to calculate for the computer that both outputs ended up being 0.000.
 I dont know what this means, but according to my code it seems that the amount of time that the code cuts off gets bigger the larger the input is.
 Because I added a few digits with the first number, the difference in timing was larger becasue there were more things to calculate through, but when I went down to numbers that were smaller like the second and third example it seems that the change in time that it saves decreases.

 ## Source Code